samaritanministries/paragon/src/paragon-components/Actions/README.md

 # Actions

 `index.jsx` provides the imports for most commonly used components in the "Actions" folder.
-In this case index pulls in anything within `Button.jsx`.
-Additional components are `ButtonNavLink` and `ButtonLink` which provide support for react's `NavLink` and gatsby's `Link` respectively.
+In this case index pulls in anything within `Button.jsx` and `ButtonGroup.jsx`.
+Additional components are `ButtonNavLink` and `ButtonLink` which provide support for React's `NavLink` and Gatsby's `Link` respectively.

 ## 1.0 File Overview
 Button.jsx         : The component to create buttons.